Netflix exploring cheaper subscription package with ads

 Streaming services with advertising isn’t a new concept.
 Hulu has offered an ad-supported subscription tier for a while and Amazon’s Freevee (formerly IMDb TV) is a similar option.
 In the summer of 2021, HBO Max launched an ad-included subscription tier for $9.99 per month.
 In March 2022, Disney+ announced it would start offering an ad-supported subscription tier in late 2022.

 This means that Netflix was essentially the last holdout among the major streaming services.
-After seeing the kind of money competitors have been making with that plan, the company has finally given in.
+After seeing the kind of money competitors have been making with that plan, the company appears to be giving in.

 Hastings told investors the financial numbers don’t lie when it comes to the success other streamers have had with ad-based subscriptions.